thecsw/memeinvestor_bot/README.md

  - *Leo Wilson* - Ported our calculator to locally executed javascript.- [leomwilson](https://github.com/leomwilson)
  - *tcmal* - Added the daily profit ticker to our website.- [tcmal](https://github.com/tcmal)
  - *Matthew Sanetra* - Added suffixes support to the invest commands.- [matthewsanetra](https://github.com/matthewsanetra)
- - *Dylan Hanson* - Variuos contributions to the API module.- [jovialis](https://github.com/jovialis)
+ - *Dylan Hanson* - Various contributions to the API module.- [jovialis](https://github.com/jovialis)

 # License

 This project is licensed under the The GNU General Public License (see the [LICENSE](./LICENSE) file for details), it explains everything pretty well.